An odd variant of multiple zeta values

-Existing tables of such values \cite{BJOP,BBV} can be used to give formulas for multiple $t$-values in terms of alternating multiple zeta values; in an appendix we give such formulas through weight 7.
+Existing tables of such values \cite{BJOP,BBV} can be used to give formulas for multiple $t$-values in terms of alternating multiple zeta values; in Appendix A we give such formulas through weight 7.
+As with multiple zeta values, all known relations of multiple $t$-values are homogeneous by weight.

-Examination of the tables leads to two conjectures, which are stated in \S4.
-Most notable is Conjecture \ref{fib}, which states that the rational vector space generated by the multiple $t$-values of weight $n$ has dimension $F_n$, the $n$th Fibonacci number.
+Examination of the tables leads to several conjectures, which are presented in \S2 below.
+Conjecture \ref{der} asserts that the algebra of multiple $t$-values admits a weight-decreasing derivation, which can easily be seen not to exist in the case of multiple zeta values.
+Conjecture \ref{fib} states that the rational vector space generated by the multiple $t$-values of weight $n$ has dimension equal to the $n$th Fibonacci number.
+(Conjecture \ref{sah}, due to B. Saha \cite{Sa}, gives this a concrete form by proposing a basis for the weight-$n$ multiple $t$-values.)
+This compares to the well-known conjecture that the dimension of the rational vector space of weight-$n$ multiple zeta values is the $n$th Padovan number.

+In \S3 we prove the analogue for multiple $t$-values of the symmetric sum theorem for multiple zeta values \cite{H1992}.
+This implies the the results for repeated arguments given in Eqs. (\ref{krep}) above.
+In \S4 we show how any multiple $t$-value can be written as a sum of alternating multiple zeta values.

 The ``height one'' multiple zeta values $\zt(n,1,\dots,1)$ are rational polynomials in the ordinary zeta values $\zt(i)$, $i\ge 2$; indeed this follows from the generating-function identity \cite{BBB,H1997}